interledger/rfcs/0012-five-bells-ledger-api/0012-five-bells-ledger-api.md

 A transfer represents money being moved around _within a single ledger_.
 A transfer debits one or more accounts and credits one or more accounts, such that the sum of all credits equals the sum of all debits.
 A transfer can be conditional upon a supplied [Crypto-Condition][], in which case it executes automatically when presented with the fulfillment for the condition.
 (Assuming the transfer has not expired or been rejected first.)
 If no Crypto-Condition is specified, the transfer is unconditional, and executes as soon as it is prepared.

 A transfer object contains the fields from the following table.
 Some fields are _Ledger-provided_, meaning they cannot be set directly by clients.
 Fields that are "Optional" or "Ledger-provided" in the following table may be omitted by clients submitting transfer objects to the API, but **those fields are not optional to implement**.
-All fields, including the `memo` fields, must be implemented for the Common Ledger API to work properly.
+All fields, including the `memo` fields, must be implemented for the Five Bells Ledger API to work properly.
 Fields of nested objects are indicated with a dot (`.`) character; no field names contain a dot literal.

 | Name                   | Type                 | Description                  |
 |:-----------------------|:---------------------|:-----------------------------|